 Human Endothelial cells “EC” are estimated to account for nearly 1 kg of mass in the human body.
 This mass is about the same as our livers.
 Endothelial cells are thought to be produced by the splanchnopleuric mesoderm.
 These vital cells line the insides of all our blood vessels, including microscopic capillaries to larger arteries such as the aorta.
 The Endothelial cells help create a one-cell-layer (thickness) known as the endothelium.
 The endothelium can be found on the walls of a heart chamber and also on the carriers of blood plasma through the human body known as lymphatic vessels.
 In large blood vessels like arteries and veins, the endothelium layer forms thicker layers of fibers and muscle cells that are essential to our abilities to survive and function properly.

 Endothelial Cells “ECs” & The Blood Brain Barrier

-The primary role of the endothelium as a protecting barrier is especially critical around the neural and brain areas.
+The primary role of the endothelium as a protecting barrier is especially critical around the neural pathways.
 Our endothelial cells are also part of blood-brain barrier “BBB.”
 The blood brain barrier is a thin layer that helps to separate flowing blood flowing vessels around the brain from our brain tissue, cerebrospinal fluid and neurons.

 Epithelial Cells vs Endothelial cells